paul-florentin-charles/dereverberation-ml/README.md

 ./main.py path/to/dry/signals/dir path/to/impulse/responses/dir path/to/output/dir
 ```

-information will be stored in a JSON file whose name is set in **config.toml**
+Information will be stored in a JSON file whose name is set in **config.toml**.

 ## Demo